 Phoenix Motorized Bike Accident Attorneys

 Motorized bicycles go by many different names.
 They are sometimes called motor-scooters or e-bikes.
 Whatever name they go by, they are bicycles with some type of motor attached to them.
 These motors can be either electric or gas-powered, and they allow the bike to reach speeds up to 20 miles per hour.
 Any vehicle able to travel over this speed is considered a moped, and has different laws applied to it.

 When motorized bikes are involved in accidents, the victims often suffer worse injuries than in regular bike accidents.
 Those injuries can be costly to treat, which is why victims may be able to file a personal injury claim for their injuries.
-Our Phoenix motor scooter attorneys at Breyer Law Offices, P.C., can investigate your case and give you the best chance of successfully receiving compensation.
+After a bike accident, our Phoenix motor scooter attorneys at The Husband & Wife Law Team, can investigate your case and give you the best chance of successfully receiving compensation.